If you're going away, then register your absence from residence with Victoria Police.

 - Who to contact while you’re away.

 Police stations have an absence from residence register.
 This information could be used to reach you or your emergency contact if there is an incident at your home or to perform patrols in the area.
 Due to the dynamic nature of calls for police services, Victoria Police cannot guarantee that police will attend your property during your absence from your home.

 Be sure to notify police if returning earlier than planned.

 Read the Preventing burglaries during holidays factsheets to help keep your home secure while you are away.

 What Victoria Police do with your information

-Read Victoria Police's information privacy statement (PDF, 113KB) to see how they collect, use and disclose your information.
+Read Victoria Police's information privacy statement to see how they collect, use and disclose your information.

 Key crime prevention tips

 - Arrange a house-sitter or ask a trusted neighbour for help.
 Make it look like someone is home.

 - Secure valuables by keeping them in a safe place.